 Topwood's dual shredding consoles are a new addition to the equipment and supplies for our regular document shredding customers.
 These consoles can provide customers with the benefit of storing both documents and electronic media safely in the same unit (in separate compartments) ready for when Topwood’s vetted staff arrive to empty into our mobile shred trucks.

-No, you do not need to remove staples and other stationery prior to shredding one sheet at a time as this is costly, time consuming and can pose a breach of security.
+No, you do not need to remove staples and other stationery prior to shredding one sheet at a time as this is costly, time consuming and can pose a risk of a data breach.
 Our document shredders can shred through staples and all types of stationery.
 Failure to remove staples could jam your office shredders and causes burn outs.
-Using a professional shredding company like Topwood means our industrial paper shredders can tear through your documents and personal information saving you the hassle of removing them.
+Using a professional shredding company like Topwood means our industrial paper shredders can tear through your confidential documents and personal information saving you the hassle of removing them.
 Read on to find out more.

-The cost of shredding depends on a number of key factors, such as: how much there is, how accessible it is, what the postcode is and whether on-site or off-site shredding is required.
+The cost of document shredding depends on a number of key factors, such as: how much there is, how accessible it is, what the postcode is and whether on-site or off-site shredding is required.
 Topwood are able to provide on-site shredding and off-site shredding services for both paper shredding and media shredding.
 We can also offer off-site product shredding for the destruction of uniforms and branded products.
 Read on to find out how we work out our prices for your confidential shredding.

 Yes, if the correct procedures are followed when creating images from the original documents & data.
 Read on to find out more.